-- If you changed the resolution in the control panel, make sure the control panel is closed before trying to use another window. - Quit the program whose window is missing and then open it again. - If the program has a Windows menu, use it to hide the problem window and then show it again. - Go back to the resolution you were using, close the window, change the resolution, and then reopen the window. - Try another resolution.
+- If you changed the resolution in a control panel, make sure the control panel is closed before trying to use another window. - Quit the program whose window is missing and then open it again. - If the program has a Windows menu, use it to hide the problem window and then show it again. - Go back to the resolution you were using, close the window, change the resolution, and then reopen the window. - Try another resolution.

 If you have problems with a particular program, contact the publisher of that program.
-Not all programs take advantage of the Multiple Scan Display's new features.
+Not all programs take advantage of your monitor's multiple resolution feature.